What Is Aluminum Foil Boat?

 C. Attaching additional support beams or braces

-Depending on the size and design of your aluminum foil boat, you may want to add additional support beams or braces to enhance its structural stability.
+Depending on how big or shaped your foil boat is, you might need to add extra supports or reinforcements to make it sturdier.
 Cut narrow strips of foil and fold them to create beams that span across the width of the boat.
 Attach these beams to the walls or hull to provide extra reinforcement.
 This will help prevent the boat from flexing or bending excessively while it floats.

 VI.
 Touches finales